sktime/sktime/docs/source/developer_guide/deprecation.rst

   to retain current behaviour, or change to alternative behaviour
 * sufficient notice is given, i.e., the warning message is present for at least one MINOR version cycle before the change is carried out
-* "todo" messages are left for the release managers to carry out the change
+* "todo" comments are left for the release managers to carry out the change, and optimally a merge-ready change branch/PR is provided, to be merged at the scheduled version of change

 No such warning is necessary if no working user logic would change, this is the case if: